cryptocompose/cryptocompose/README.md

 * Minimal modification of the original code
 * Balance between security and complexity
-* Ease to customize, extend and backup
+* Ease to customize or extend
-* Ease to backup
+* Ease to backup and migrate

 ### How it works